kyonshi0104/Cash-Book/README.md

 1. [Download the installer](https://github.com/kyonshi0104/Cash-Book/releases)
 2. Run the installer
 3. Follow the instructions to complete the installation

-✅ **You can use folder names that include Japanese characters and spaces without any issues**.

 ## License
 This app is licensed under the [BSD 3-Clause License](https://github.com/kyonshi0104/Cash-Book/blob/main/LICENSE).